cburakaygun/university-projects/cmpe260/project3/README.md

-To start the game, do the following in Playground:
+To start the game, do the following in `Playground`:

 `GameArena start.`